robconery/blog/_posts/2015-08-20-designing-a-postgresql-document-api.md

  - Create the necessary indexes
  - Create timestamps and a searchable field (for Full Text indexing)

-I can do this by creating my own function `save_document` and, for fun I'll use PLV8 - *Javascript in the database*.
+I can do this by creating my own function `save_document` and, for fun I'll use PLV8 - *JavaScript in the database*.
 In fact I'll create two functions - one that specifically creates my table, and another that saves the document itself.

 First, `create_document_table`: